Security

 According to Mr. Shiozaki, it is difficult to monitor today’s advanced, complex cyberattacks with IDS monitoring alone, and false positives are a common occurrence.
 Therefore, in building the company’s SOC infrastructure, a solution was needed that would enable log collection and analysis from a variety of security devices and systems.

 However, in 2018 when the monitoring tool selection process was underway, there were no shared, standardized security products in use at the global offices, and different security products were used at each location.
-In order to be able to collect and analyze logs from such diverse products, a free and open monitoring solution was needed that was not dependent on any specific product.
+In order to be able to collect and analyze logs from such diverse products, a open source monitoring solution was needed that was not dependent on any specific product.

 Taking into account the requirements described above, Yokogawa Electric selected Elastic Cloud as its leading candidate and conducted a proof of concept (PoC) for three months beginning in January 2019.
 The company’s tests involved collecting logs from IDS and authentication servers (AD servers), DHCP/DNS servers, and other sources at both the Tokyo headquarters and Singapore offices, then forwarding those logs to Elastic Cloud and looking at “how much time was required from log collection to analysis.”
 Based on the results of these tests, the company determined that security monitoring systems using Elastic Cloud function effectively as global SOC infrastructure, and in April 2019, Yokogawa Electric formally adopted Elastic Cloud as its security solution.
 The system used for the PoC was upgraded with additional resources and then deployed as-is to the production environment.
 The company then launched development of its security monitoring infrastructure towards the goal of setting up a SOC.